quokka-astro/quokka/docs/about.rst

 :cite:`Toro2013` for flux computations, and a method-of-lines formulation for the time integration.

-We use the method of :cite:`Mignone2005` to reduce the order of integration in zones where shocks are detected in order to suppress spurious oscillations in strong shocks.
+We use the method of :cite:`Mignone2005` to reduce the order of reconstruction in zones where shocks are detected in order to suppress spurious oscillations in strong shocks.
 We also apply a small amount of artificial viscosity in shocks following the original prescription of :cite:`CW84`.